Frachtwerk/essencium-frontend/packages/app/MIGRATION.md

 - Next.js has been updated to latest `14` version
 - `i18next`, `react-i18next` & `next-i18next` have also been updated to latest major
 - no further adjustments are needed except installing the new versions
+- TanStack Query has been updated to latest `5` version
+- the breaking changes that affect the codebase are
+  - use `isPending` instead of `isLoading` state
+  - remove `onSuccess` and `onError` properties in `useQuery` and `useMutation` hooks (see [this](https://tkdodo.eu/blog/breaking-react-querys-api-on-purpose) article why) and move error and success message handling to query client initialisation

 ## [6.1.1 (14.03.2024)](https://github.com/Frachtwerk/essencium-frontend/pull/539/files)